Updated February 1, 2022

 AWHONN supports doulas as partners in care and acknowledges their ability to provide physical, emotional, and partner support to women.
 AWHONN opposes hospital policies that restrict the presence of a doula in the inpatient setting during an infectious disease outbreak.
 Read more about AWHONN’s position on continuous labor support for every woman here.”

 As DONA International members seek to collaborate with local hospital administration, we have developed this letter on behalf of DONA International.
 DONA members may share this letter to hospital administration.
 We also strongly urge our doulas to increase their understanding of necessary safety precautions and to renew their willingness to work alongside clinical providers for the betterment of their clients.

 DONA International recognizes how challenging COVID-19 is on health care providers, hospitals, and communities at large.
-We encourage mindful preparation and collaboration between healthcare teams, doulas, and families to work together for best maternal and infant health outcomes during pregnancy, birth, and postpartum.
-Doulas are an essential part of the maternal and infant care team and can offer much needed support to clients and their families during this time of heightened alert.
+We encourage mindful preparation and collaboration between healthcare teams, doulas, and families to work together for best perinatal and infant health outcomes during pregnancy, birth, and postpartum.
+Doulas are an essential part of the perinatal and infant care team and can offer much needed support to clients and their families during this time of heightened alert.